benkoppe/fast-wc-rust/README.md

 # fast-wc-rust

 A high-performance word counting tool for C and header files, implemented in Rust with multiple optimization strategies.
+Relies on multiple dependencies.

 ## Table of Contents